nicolaspons/digit_reader/README.md

 # digit_reader
-Neural Network wich supposed to recognize digits with Python, TensorFlow and Keras
+Neural Network that recognizes digits with Python, TensorFlow and Keras

+Test evaluation accuracy : 0.9711

 This is a Jupyter notebook file, you can just reuse the model that has been saved.